 Welcome to SportsNation!
-On Friday, ESPN.com IndyCar reporter John Oreovicz stops by to talk about the season and next weekend's Indy 500.
+On Friday, ESPN.com IndyCar reporter John Oreovicz stops by to talk about the 100th running of the Indy 500 (Sunday, noon ET, ABC).

 Oreovicz attended his first Indianapolis 500 as a teenager in 1978 and still hasn't broken the open-wheel racing habit.
 He has covered nearly 300 Indy-style races for National Speed Sport News and many other publications around the world and co-authored "A Winning Adventure," a history of Honda's successful Champ Car engine program.
 "Oreo" resides in western Indiana within earshot of his home track, the Putnam Park Road Course.

 Send your questions now and join Oreovicz Friday at 4 p.m.
 ET!